jvican/jvican.github.io/content/post/reduce-compile-times.md

 The "Macro expansions by type" and "Implicit searches by type" tells us how many repeated macros and implicit searches we have per type.

-An example of the most important ones from "Implicit searches by type" is.
+For example, let's look at the most important entries from from the "Implicit searches by type" section.

 ```
   "caseapp.util.Implicit[caseapp.core.Default[String] :: shapeless.HNil]" -> 20,